ruijbo/website/content/pages/about.rst

     <div class="pure-u-2-3">

-I am a geophysical research associate at the `University of Bonn`_, Germany.
+Welcome, I am an applied geophysicist with a strong interest in deriving process-based information from geophysical observations.
-Prior to my postdoctoral research, I worked at the `GFZ German Research Centre for Geosciences`_ in Potsdam and obtained a PhD from `ETH Zurich`_ in Switzerland.
+I am currently substitute professor for Applied Geophysics at `RWTH Aachen University`_ and have previously worked at the `University of Bonn`_, `Berkeley Lab`_, `GFZ German Research Centre for Geosciences`_ and obtained a PhD from `ETH Zurich`_.

 My research interests include: